ospray/hdospray/doc/compilation.md

     $ ccmake ..
     ```

+- Set `CMAKE_INSTALL_PREFIX` to the installation directory of USD.
 - Set `pxr_DIR` to the install directory of USD which contains `pxrConfig.cmake`
-- Set required USD options: `usd-imaging` and `openimageio` are required for
-  both the USD and HdOSPRay builds
 - Set `ospray_DIR` to the directory containing your `osprayConfig.cmake`
     - This can be found in the root directory of the distributed binaries or
       if you are building and installing from source it can be found in
       `<install>/lib/cmake/ospray-\*/`
+- Set `openvkl_DIR` to install directory of OpenVKL.
+These will be the same as
+  `ospray_DIR` if you downloaded the OSPRay binaries, or in OSPRay's
+  superbuild directory under install/openvkl/lib/cmake/openvkl*.
+- Set `rkcommon_DIR` to install directory of rkCommon.
+These will be the same as
+  `ospray_DIR` if you downloaded the OSPRay binaries, or in OSPRay's
+  superbuild directory under install/rkcommon/lib/cmake/rkcommon*.
 - Set `embree_DIR` to install directory of Embree.
 These will be the same as
-  `ospray_DIR` if you downloaded the OSPRay binaries
+  `ospray_DIR` if you downloaded the OSPRay binaries, or in OSPRay's
+  superbuild directory under install/embree/lib/cmake/embree*.
 - Compile and install HdOSPRay

     ```